umidahikmat/languageproject/src/docs/introduction.md

 Content
-- Wordlist
+- Texts in Uzbek: "Zo'raki folbin" , Amerika fuqaroligini olish uchun test tarjimasi, she'rlar
-- Text in Uzbek
+- Texts in English: Creative translations of Uzbek texts: "Forced to be a soothsayer", Citizenship test questions, and translations of poems
-- Text in English
+- Text with Tooltip: Word by word translation of the fairy tale "Zo'raki folbin" with comments
-- Grammar notes
+- Abbreviations: List of abbreviations with explanations in English and Uzbek
-- Text with Tooltip
+- Grammar notes: Morphemic parsing of the text
-- Practice activities
+- Audio of the fairy tale "Zo'raki folbin"
-- Audio and video
+- Video based on the fairy tale "Zo'raki folbin"